 Prevention

-Avoid contact with people with known illness.
+Avoid contact with people with known illnesses.
 Strict hand washing is important if in contact with infected children.